Wickes-class destroyer: Design

 The extra power required an extra 100 tons of engine and reduction gears.
 The design included an even keel and nearly horizontal propeller shafts to minimize weight.

 As construction was undertaken by ten different builders, there was considerable variation in the types of boilers and turbines installed to meet a guaranteed speed requirement.
-However, there were in essence two basic designs; one for the ships built by the Bethlehem Steel yards (including Union Iron Works) and another used by the remaining shipyards, which was prepared by Bath Iron Works.
+However, there were in essence two basic designs; one for the 52 ships built by the Bethlehem Steel yards (including Union Iron Works) and another used by the remaining shipyards (including the naval shipyards), which was prepared by Bath Iron Works.
+The Bethehem shipyards used Yarrow boilers (which proved relatively short-lived) and Curtis turbines, whereas the Bath designs utilized Normand, Thornycroft or White-Foster boilers, with Parsons turbines.

 The Wickes class proved to be short-ranged, and its bridge and gun positions were very wet.
 The fleet found that the tapered stern, which made for a nice depth charge deployment feature, dug into the water and increased the turning radius, thus hampering anti-submarine work.
 The Clemson class added 100 tons of fuel tankage to improve operational range, but the issue of range was solved only with the development of underway replenishment in World War II.